corentinbeaulieu/mumps-parametrable-launcher/README.md

 By default, if neither of the `afr` options are passed, the program calls MUMPS analysis and factorization (equivalent to `-af`).

+Upon installation, helper scripts are installed as well in the installation directory.
 To run an experiment, we use the `run_mumps.sh` script as followed

 ```
 ./run_mumps.sh job synthetic n bandwidth density symmetry num_proc num_threads par inctl13 ordering